What's new in SQL Server 2016: Row-Level Security

 This post is part of the series 'Microsoft SQL Server 2016'.
 Be sure to check out the rest of the blog posts of the series!

-This new feature allows you to create implicit filters on tables based on the currently logged-on user.
-For example, a salesman will only see his orders while a manager will see all the orders and that with the same query SELECT * FROM Order.
-One can also take the case of a multi-tenant application.
-In this type of application, one tenant should not see the lines of another tenant.
-You will add filters to prevent this.
+This feature lets you create implicit filters on tables based on the currently logged-in user.
+For example, a salesman will only see his own orders while a manager sees all orders – both using the same query SELECT * FROM Order.
+Another common use case is multi-tenant applications, where one tenant must not see rows belonging to another tenant.
+Row-Level Security lets you enforce this automatically with filters.

-For an application the current user can be identified in 2 different ways:
+For an application, the current user can be identified in two ways:

 • The SQL login in case the user connects directly to the database,